-This draft ESR will be made available to government officials and agencies, First Nation and Métis communities, potentially affected and interested persons for 30 days, from January 12, 2017 to February 10, 2017.
-Hydro One will respond to and make best efforts to resolve any issues raised by concerned parties during the review period.
-The comments and issues received during this period will be documented in the final ESR as required by the Class EA process.
+The draft ESR was made available to government officials and agencies, First Nation and Métis communities, potentially affected and interested persons for 30 days, from January 12, 2017 to February 10, 2017.
+Hydro One responded and made best efforts to resolve any issues raised by concerned parties during the review period.
+The questions and comments received during this period have been documented in this final ESR as required by the Class EA process.